Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

-But your ultimate goal here probably isn't to reinvent the wheel.
+But your ultimate goal here isn't to reinvent the wheel.

 Well, the good news is daily Innovation does exactly that.

-Just start by simply blocking out some time to innovate.
+Start by blocking out some time to innovate.

 You might set aside an hour each day to let your brain play with original concepts.

-Doesn't really matter what you're mulling over, because this time is supposed to be experimental and unstructured daily.
+Doesn't really matter what you're mulling over, because this time is supposed to be experimental and unstructured.